 In order to apply for the visa waiver, citizens of Norway need to meet the NZeTA requirements set by the government of New Zealand.
 Norwegian NZeTA applicants need to have a current passport with remaining validity of at least 3 months past the date of departure from New Zealand.

-Norwegian applicants, like those from other eligible countries, might be asked to pay the IVL processing fee as well as the tourist tax using a credit or debit card.
+Norwegian petitioners, like those from other eligible countries, might be asked to pay the IVL processing fee as well as the tourist tax using a credit or debit card.
 The International Visitor Conservation and Tourism Levy (IVL) is collected to support the local tourism infrastructure and to preserve the natural environment visitors enjoy during their stay in NZ.

 Can Norwegian passport holders apply for the NZeTA?